A high-level overview of various terms and concepts used in the Ivanti Neurons platform.

-Network: RiskSense uses Networks to determine asset uniqueness.
-Networks offer two asset aggregation options: IP Address or Host Name.
+Network: Ivanti Neurons uses Networks to determine asset uniqueness.
+Networks offer three asset aggregation options: IP Address, Host Name, and Mixed.

-Playbook: Many actions within the RiskSense platform can be automated using built-in tools.
-A collection of actions that are taken automatically by the system is known as a playbook.
+Playbook: Many actions within the Ivanti Neurons platform can be automated using built-in tools.
+A collection of actions taken automatically by the system is known as a playbook.
 Examples of actions include assigning findings to users, moving assets between groups, applying tags, and more.
 Playbooks can be set to execute at a specified time and on a designated frequency schedule.

-Rule: An individual action that is taken automatically within a playbook is called a rule.
-Each rule is executed based on a set of conditions that utilize RiskSense’s filtering system, target a specific selection of objects (such as assets or findings), and can notify users via email when they execute.
+Rule: An individual action taken automatically within a playbook is called a rule.
+Each rule is executed based on a set of conditions that utilize Ivanti Neurons’ filtering system, target a specific selection of objects (such as assets or findings), and can notify users via email when they execute.

-Tag: Tags in RiskSense can be applied to assets, web applications, and vulnerabilities and are helpful for filtering.
+Tag: Tags in Ivanti Neurons can be applied to assets, web applications, and vulnerabilities and are helpful for filtering.

 Threat: A security threat or an architectural weakness can be an exploit, malware, or default credential mapped to a vulnerability or a plugin.
 A finding that is related to a threat is considered “weaponized.”

-Trending: A vulnerability or threat is considered to be trending if it is actively being exploited in the wild.
+Trending: A vulnerability or threat is considered trending if it is actively being exploited in the wild.

-Vulnerability: A weakness that can be exploited by a threat actor, such as an attacker, to cross privilege boundaries within a computer system.
+Vulnerability: A weakness that a threat actor, such as an attacker, to cross privilege boundaries within a computer system.